INMAS-Math/INMAS-Math.github.io/howto.md

 __Level 2: A local program__

-* Fill staff roles.
-Roles to be filled:
+This is a version of INMAS running locally in your department and includes (i) organized training, (ii) creation of internship projects, (iii) placement.
+You will need some level of funding to split-fund the internships with partner companies.
+Most department provide some support to PhD students in the summer already.
+This could be your match.

-  * Event coordinator (most active while coordinating 4 weekend training workshops, best done in-person)
+* Create a technical training curriculum, e.g., python bootcamp, statistics, machine learning.
+This could be run during the semester for credit or off-hours program.
+Best done in Fall.
-  * Career support advisor (most active during the fall, working back-and-forth with students between Workshop 2 (November) and Workshop 3 (January)
+* Engage a career support advisor (most active during the fall, working back-and-forth with students on resumes, also organizing sessions on elevator pitch, informational interviews, interview preparation.
-  * Internship coordinator (most active during the spring semester from the beginning of February through mid-May)
+* You will need someone willing to do cold-calls to companies pitching internship projects.
+This individual will also serve as internship coordinator (most active during the spring semester from the beginning of February through mid-May).

 __Level 3: A regional network__